Ed94/gencpp/docs/Parser_Algo.md

         2. If there is an assignment operator:
             1. Consume operator
             2. Consume the expression (assigned to untyped string for now)
+            3. If a macro is encountered consume it (Unreal UMETA macro support)
         3. If there is a comma, consume it

 ## `parse_export_body`